apache/directory-kerby/README.md

 ##### Contrib Projects
 - kerby-asn1.
 A model driven ASN-1 encoding and decoding framework
 - kerby-event.
 A pure event driven application framework aiming to construct applications of asynchronous and concurrent handlers.
 It includes UDP and TCP transports based on pure Java NIO and concurrency pattern.
 - kerby-config.
-A unified configuration API that aims to support various configuration file formats, like XML, JNI, CSV and Java Properties file.
+A unified configuration API that aims to support various configuration file formats, like XML, INI, even Java Map and Properties.

 ### License
 Apache License V2.0